 - Always try your trusty plunger.
 Even if a leak appears bad, your plunger is a simple and effective tool.
 Give your plunger a go before you get professional help.

 - Other home remedies can help.
 Did you know there’s a clogged drain home remedy?
 You can try to flush your drain with baking soda and vinegar.
 We don’t suggest using store-bought liquid drain openers, since these toxic chemicals can corrode your pipes.

 Tried these tips but still have a problem?
 Call us at 304-707-0600 for fast and affordable drain cleaning in Mount Hope.

 Call Appalachian Heating for Fast and Effective Plumbers in Mount Hope

 Keeping your home’s plumbing in good condition is important to everyone at Appalachian Heating.
-Our plumbers are devoted to providing you with the best plumbing service in Beckley and Mount Hope.
+Our plumbers are committed to providing you with the best plumbing service in Mount Hope.
 If you need quality drain cleaning services, we’ve got you covered.